Category Archives: Confectionery

 A J Caley & Son saw its capital increased from £120,000 to £1 million.
 Four new factories were completed at a cost of around £500,000 in 1920, which trebled productive capacity.

-Chocolate, especially Easter eggs, was the most important manufacture by this time.
+Chocolate, especially Easter eggs, was the most important product by this time.
 Christmas cracker production was also important, and the division employed hundreds of people year round.

 Sale to John Mackintosh & Sons

-In the first year of acquisition the Caley works was greatly expanded.
+Mackintosh expanded the Norwich site.
 In order to render A J Caley profitable, hundreds of product lines and several departments were discontinued.

 There were nearly 1,500 employees at Norwich by 1935, more than ever before.
 A J Caley sales grew eightfold between 1933 and 1938.

-Caley’s expertise in chocolate manufacture allowed Mackintosh to introduce new product lines such as Rolo and Quality Street.
+A J Caley expertise in chocolate manufacturing allowed Mackintosh to introduce new product lines such as Rolo and Quality Street.

-The Caley factory was destroyed by bombing during the Second World War in 1942, and had to be rebuilt.
+The Norwich factory was destroyed by bombing during the Second World War in 1942, and had to be rebuilt.

 The Caley’s brand name was phased out in the early 1960s.